dipdup-io/dipdup/quickstart.md

-# Quick start
+# Quickstart

-This page will guide you through the steps required to get your first selective indexer up and running in a few minutes without getting into the details.
+This page will guide you through the steps required to get your first selective indexer up and running in a few minutes without getting too deep into the details.

 ## Install framework